Journey to Italy: Plot

-Alex and Katherine Joyce (Sanders and Bergman) are a couple from England who have traveled by car to Italy to sell a villa near Naples that they have recently inherited from "Uncle Homer".
-The trip is intended as a vacation for Alex, who is a workaholic businessman given to brusqueness and sarcasm.
+Alex and Katherine Joyce are a couple from England who have traveled by car to Italy to sell a villa near Naples that they have recently inherited from Alex's deceased Uncle Homer.
+The trip is intended as a vacation for Alex, a workaholic businessman given to brusqueness and sarcasm.
 Katherine is more sensitive, and the journey has evoked poignant memories of a poet friend, Charles Lewington, now deceased.

-Much of the running time of Voyage to Italy is uneventful.
-The opening scene shows Katherine and Alex Joyce simply conversing as they drive through the Italian countryside; the only incident is momentary, when they stop for a herd of cattle crossing the road.
-Shortly after they arrive in Naples, the film follows them as they are given a lengthy, room-by-room tour of Uncle Homer's villa by its caretakers, Tony and Natalia Burton.
-He is a former British soldier, she is the Italian wife he married after the war.
+Conversing as they drive through the Italian countryside, Alex and Katherine arrive in Naples and run into Judy, an old friend, and her party.
+They join and have drinks and dinner.
+The next day they are given a lengthy room-by-room tour of Uncle Homer's villa by its caretakers, Tony Burton, a former British soldier, and Natalia Burton, the Italian wife Tony married after the war.

-The film subsequently follows Katherine on several days as she tours Naples without Alex.
+Within days of their arrival, the couple's relationship becomes strained amid mutual misunderstandings, buried anger and jealousy on both sides.
+The two begin to spend their days separately.
+Alex takes a side trip to the island of Capri.
+His attempts to have a nice evening all fail, one with a woman who misses her husband, and one with a morose prostitute.

+Katherine tours Naples.
 On the third day of her visit, she tours the large, ancient statues at the Naples Museum.
-On the sixth day she visits the Phlegraean Fields with their volcanic curiosities.
-On another day she accompanies Natalie Burton to the Fontanelle cemetery, with its stacks of unidentified, disinterred human skulls that are adopted and honored by local people.
+On the sixth day, she visits the Phlegraean Fields with their volcanic curiosities.
+On another day, she accompanies Natalie to the Fontanelle cemetery, with its stacks of unidentified disinterred human skulls that are adopted and honored by local people.

-Within days of their arrival, the couple's relationship becomes strained amid mutual misunderstandings and a degree of jealousy on both sides.
-Alex dismisses Lewington as "a fool".
-The two begin to spend their days separately, and Alex takes a side trip to the island of Capri.
-On the last day of the film, they impetuously agree to divorce.
-Tony Burton suddenly appears, insisting that they go with him to Pompeii for an extraordinary opportunity.
-There the three of them witness the discovery of another couple who had been buried in ashes during the eruption of Mount Vesuvius nearly two thousand years earlier.
-Katherine is profoundly disturbed, and she and Alex leave Pompeii only to be caught up in the procession for Saint Gennaro in Naples.
-The afternoon's experiences — seemingly miraculously — rekindle their love for each other.
-Katherine asks Alex, "Tell me that you love me!," and he responds "Well, if I do, will you promise not to take advantage of me?"
-The film concludes with a crane shot showing the continuing religious procession.
+On the last day, Alex and Katherine impetuously agree to divorce following an explosive argument.
+They are interrupted by Tony, who insisting that they go with him to Pompeii for an extraordinary opportunity.
+There, the three witness the discovery of another couple who had been buried in ashes during the eruption of Mount Vesuvius nearly 2000 years earlier, leaving Katherine profoundly disturbed.
+She and Alex depart Pompeii only to be caught up in the procession for Saint Gennaro in Naples.
+Katherine is swept away in the crowd, and Alex goes after her and retrieves her.
+They embrace, and Katherine says, "Tell me that you love me!"
+He responds, "Well, if I do, will you promise not to take advantage of me?"
+The film concludes with a crane shot showing the couple embracing passionately amid the continuing religious procession.